Orchid-Org/TPSnitch/Modrinth.md

 ---

-For questions or support, join our [Discord](https://discord.myceliummod.network).
+For questions or support, send a issue at (Issues)[https://github.com/MyceliumMods/TPSnitch/issues].